Blow-up lemmas for sparse graphs: Algorithmic embedding

 It is further necessary to check that each of our RGA algorithms (Algorithms~\ref{alg:RGA},~\ref{alg:RGA:psr} and~\ref{alg:RGA:deg}) can be carried out in polynomial time.
 This amounts to checking that the various sets that appear in these algorithms can be constructed in polynomial time.
 For most of these sets, this is obviously possible.
 However, in order to construct the bad sets $B_t(x)$ we need the certifiable regularity inheritance discussed above.

 In proving Lemma~\ref{lem:rg_image} we give (implicitly) an algorithm for embedding queue vertices.
 Again, to run this algorithm we need to construct the bad sets $B(x)$ and this requires certifiable regularity inheritance.
-We also use the fact that the bipartite matching problem can be solved in polynomial time.
-We have yet another algorithm for fixing buffer defects.
-The proof of Lemma~\ref{lem:identifybad} constructs the sets $P_i$ and $D_i$ of this algorithm in polynomial time, while the remainder, Algorithm~\ref{alg:delbad}, is trivially polynomial time.
+We also use the fact that the bipartite matching problem can be solved in polynomial time (see Kuhn~\cite{KuhnMatch}).
+For fixing buffer defects in polynomial time, Lemma~\ref{lem:identifybad} gives sets $P_i$ and $D_i$, and the proof constructs these sets in polynomial time, while our algorithm for fixing buffer defects, Algorithm~\ref{alg:delbad}, which uses the $P_i$ and $D_i$, is trivially polynomial time.

 Finally, each of our blow-up lemmas is completed by embedding the buffer vertices.
 This amounts to a bipartite matching problem, and can be solved in polynomial time.